duttashi/scrapers/XPATH_Tutorials/understanding xpath in 5 minutes.md

 ### Testing the XPath

 If using Google Chrome then install the `XPath Helper` [addon](https://chrome.google.com/webstore/detail/xpath-helper/hgimnogjllphhhkhlmebbmlgjoejdpjl) written by `Adam Sadovsky` from Chrome Store.
 Once installed, you may have to restart the browser.
 Now the icon for XPath Helper will appear on the top right most side of the Chrome browser.
-Just click on it to open the helper.
+Just click on it to open the helper window.

 ### How to locate XPath in a webpage